 Here’s where Netflix and Amazon step into the picture.

 Millennial learners are digitally savvy and have grown up with the Internet.
 They are accustomed to having choices.
-They are (virtually) social individuals who rely on “influencer” opinions and recommendation from their connect to make choices.
+They are (virtually) social individuals who rely on “influencer” opinions and recommendation from their connections to make choices.
 Netflix and Amazon feed these needs of the Millennial by letting them order movies or buy products by providing information personalized recommendations, user ratings, and reviews.
 These online giants make information easily accessible so that potential buyers can make empowered decisions.
 As instructional designers, you should also strive to make content so readily accessible.

 Here are some ideas on how you can deliver learning following Netflix and Amazon’s strategies:

 - Choices and flexibility; that's the key.
 Modern learners detest being told what to learn and how to go about it.
 They want choices and crave flexibility.
 Empower learners by letting them choose what they want to learn, when, and how.
 Give them the autonomy they seek to design their learning journeys.